StirlingMarketingGroup/swoof/README.md

 ## Installing

-All you need to download, build, and install is the following command (including the dots, Go's neat!)
+All you need to download, build, and install is the following command:

 ```shell
 go install github.com/StirlingMarketingGroup/swoof@master